szepeviktor/cloudflare/readme.txt

 = 1.3.1 =
-* Version number update, resolve issues buggy 1.3 version.
+* Version number update, resolve issues with a previous buggy 1.3.0 version.

 = 1.2.4 =
 * Pull the IP range from https://www.cloudflare.com/ips-v4.
 Modified to keep all files within cloudflare plugin directory.